IvanovEduard/link-converter/README.md

 1.
 * ./mvnw clean install -DskipTests
-* docker compose up --build
+* docker-compose up --build

+when run with prod env params use
+* docker-compose --env-file .env-prod up

 Will be run <b>mysql</b> DB and <b>App</b> containers.